LiteObject/Machine-Learning-Notebook/README.md

 # Machine Learning

+## Model = Training (Algorithm + Data)
+A machine learning model is a mathematical representation or algorithm that learns patterns and relationships from data to make predictions or take decisions without being explicitly programmed.
+It is the result of training a machine learning algorithm on a dataset to capture patterns, extract insights, and generalize to new, unseen data.

+In essence, a machine learning model is a mapping from input data to output predictions or decisions.
+It takes input features or variables (also known as independent variables) and produces output predictions or labels (also known as dependent variables) based on the learned patterns from the training data.

+The model's structure and parameters determine how it represents and processes the input data.
+The process of training a model involves adjusting these parameters to minimize the difference between the predicted outputs and the actual labels in the training data.
+The trained model can then be used to make predictions or classify new, unseen data.

+Machine learning models can take various forms, depending on the problem and the algorithm used.
+Some common types of machine learning models include:
+- Linear Regression: Models the relationship between independent variables and a continuous dependent variable using a linear equation.
+- Logistic Regression: Models the probability of a binary outcome or class membership based on independent variables using a logistic function.
+- Decision Trees: Models decisions or classifications by splitting the data based on a series of hierarchical rules or conditions.
+- Random Forest: An ensemble model that combines multiple decision trees to make predictions by averaging or voting.
+- Support Vector Machines (SVM): Models data by finding a hyperplane that best separates different classes or groups.
+- Neural Networks: Deep learning models composed of interconnected layers of artificial neurons that can learn complex patterns and relationships.
+- Naive Bayes: A probabilistic model based on Bayes' theorem that predicts the probability of different outcomes based on independent features.

+These are just a few examples, and there are many other types of machine learning models available, each suitable for different types of data and problem domains.

+Machine learning models enable automated decision-making, pattern recognition, and predictive capabilities across a wide range of applications, including image and speech recognition, natural language processing, recommendation systems, fraud detection, and more.

 ## Ordinary Least Squares (OLS)
 It is a method used in statistics and econometrics to estimate the parameters of a linear regression model.